Information-theoretic Classification Accuracy: A Criterion that Guides Data-driven Combination of Ambiguous Outcome Labels in Multi-class Classification: More application details

 \subsection{Prediction of user demographics using mobile phone behavioral data}

 \textbf{Description of the TalkingData mobile user demographics dataset}.
 This dataset includes several comma separate values (CSV) files as shown in Figure \ref{figure:talkingdata}.
 Our training dataset contains 74645 unique device id.
-The task is to predict a user's gender and age group (gender\_age table in Figure \ref{figure:talkingdata}) from his/her phone brand and the applications installed on his/her phone.
+The task is to predict a user's gender and age group (gender\_age table in Figure \ref{figure:talkingdata}) from their phone brand and the applications installed on their phone.
 Readers may refer to the official website\footnote{\url{https://www.kaggle.com/c/talkingdata-mobile-user-demographics/data}} for a complete description of the dataset.

 \textbf{Data processing}.
 We first construct the device types by concatenating the mobile phone brand and model strings, resulting in around 1600 different types.
 We denote the device types that appear less than 50 times in the dataset as ``others".
 There are 440 device types remaining.